sudipstha08/reading-materials/testing/test.md

 ## Testing
 Software testing is the process of finding errors in a product, whether it be a mobile or web application.
 Errors include bugs in the code, missing requirements, glitches, and more.
 Software testing can also determine whether the outcome when engaging with the application differs from the expectation.

+### Test driven development
+- Test-Driven Development (TDD) is a methodology in software development that focuses on an iterative development cycle where the emphasis is placed on writing test cases before the actual feature or function is written.
+- TDD utilizes repetition of short development cycles.
+It combines building and testing.
+This process not only helps ensure correctness of the code -- but also helps to indirectly evolve the design and architecture of the project at hand
+- Benefits
+  TDD encourages writing testable, loosely-coupled code that tends to be more modular.
+Since well-structured, modular code is easier to write, debug, understand, maintain, and reuse, TDD helps:
+ - Reduce costs
+ - Make refactoring and rewriting easier and faster ("make it work" with red and green stages, then refactor "to make it right")
+ - Streamline project onboarding
+ - Prevent bugs and coupling
+ - Improve overall team collaboration
+ - Increase confidence that the code works as expected
+ - Improve code patterns
+ - Eliminate fear of change

 ### Manual testing
 - Manual testing is done in person, by clicking through the application or interacting with the software and APIs with the appropriate tooling.
 This is very expensive since it requires someone to setup an environment and execute the tests themselves, and it can be prone to human error as the tester might make typos or omit steps in the test script.
 - Human testers execute tests on a software application to identify errors.
 The tester follows a predetermined set of test cases to ensure the application performs as expected.
 This is a labor-intensive process and can be slow.